Igalia/phpreport/docs/user/cities-calendars-management.rst

 .. figure:: i/menu-data-mgmt-cities.png

-This is a very simple interface in which you will see a grid containing the list of cities stored in the system, sorted by *name*.
+This interface consists of a grid containing the list of cities stored in the system, sorted by *name*.

 .. figure:: i/cities-mgmt-screen.png